-Today we are appearing on our favourite daytime talk show, The Social.
-We’re joining the ladies at their Toronto studios to talk to them about meaningful travel.
-Many people feel that meaningful travel is strictly about going on a volunteering vacation, but there are many ways to make your travel meaningful and we’re going to talk to them about it today.
-Dave and I have always added meaning into our travels.
+Many people feel that meaningful travel is strictly about going on a volunteering vacation, but there are many ways to make your travel meaningful.
+Dave and I have always added meaning to our travels.
 Be it traveling responsibly, raising money for a cause, stopping at sanctuaries or projects, and interacting with the locals, there are many ways to enrich your travels while making your life and other people’s lives better.

 We’ve found that the more we learn about the world and the cultures we visit the more it enriches our lives.
 The more you give back, the more you feel fulfilled.
 When volunteering or helping others you expect nothing in return, but it ends up giving you so much.
 It is the greatest feeling to know that you are making the world a better place in your own little way.